Tritium: Boosting

-The tritium in a warhead is continually undergoing radioactive decay, hence becoming unavailable for fusion.
-Furthermore, its decay product, helium-3, absorbs neutrons if exposed to the ones emitted by nuclear fission.
-This potentially offsets or reverses the intended effect of the tritium, which was to generate many free neutrons, if too much helium-3 has accumulated from the decay of tritium.
-Therefore, it is necessary to replenish tritium in boosted bombs periodically.
+The tritium in a warhead is continually undergoing radioactive decay, becoming unavailable for fusion.
+Also, its decay product, helium-3, absorbs neutrons.
+This can offset or reverse the intended effect of the tritium, which was to generate many free neutrons, if too much helium-3 has accumulated.
+Therefore, boosted bombs need fresh tritium periodically.
 The estimated quantity needed is 4 g per warhead.
 To maintain constant levels of tritium, about 0.20 g per warhead per year must be supplied to the bomb.

-One mole of deuterium-tritium gas would contain about 3.0 g of tritium and 2.0 g of deuterium.
+One mole of deuterium-tritium gas contains about 3.0 g of tritium and 2.0 g of deuterium.
 In comparison, the 20 moles of plutonium in a nuclear bomb consists of about 4.5 kg of plutonium-239.

 Tritium in hydrogen bomb secondaries

 Since tritium undergoes radioactive decay, and is also difficult to confine physically, the much larger secondary charge of heavy hydrogen isotopes needed in a true hydrogen bomb uses solid lithium deuteride as its source of deuterium and tritium, producing the tritium in situ during secondary ignition.